srobo/docs/programming/sr/vision/index.md

 :   A list of 4 [`Coordinate`](#Coordinate) instances, each representing the position of the corners of the marker.

 distance
-:   The distance between the camera and the centre of the marker, in metres.
+:   The distance between the camera and the centre of the marker, in millimetres.

 orientation
 :   An [`Orientation`](#Orientation) instance describing the orientation of the marker.